dwwhalen/visual-testing-sandbox/BLOG.md

 So, what’s the big deal with visual testing, and how is it different from functional testing?

 Visual testing is all about comparing an ACTUAL web page to an EXPECTED (baseline) image.
-Unlike functional testing, which checks if your app *works* as expected, visual testing focuses on how your web pages *look*.
+Unlike functional testing, which checks if your application *works* as expected, visual testing focuses on how your web pages *look*.

 Many times visual testing is done manually, but you can (and should) automate it where appropriate using tools like Playwright.

 While Playwright is known for functional testing, it also comes with a really straightforward API that lets you take screenshots and compare them to baseline images automatically.
-This way, you can easily make sure your app looks just right without spending hours staring at the screen yourself.
+This way, you can easily include visual testing in your automated test suite to ensure that as you application evolves it continues to look great.

 # Visual Testing Challenges

 Visual testing can be super useful, but like anything else, it has its challenges.
-Here are two big ones:
+Here are some that come to mind:

-## Challenge #1: Consistent Looks Across Browsers/OS/viewport
+## Challenge #1: Need to test across multiple browsers, viewports, and operating sytems
-One of the trickiest parts of visual testing is making sure your app looks good across different browsers, operating systems, and screen resolutions.
+One of the trickiest parts of visual testing is making sure your application looks good across different browsers, operating systems, and screen resolutions.
 What looks perfect in Chrome on your MacBook might not look great in Safari on your iPhone 12.

-## Challenge #2: Dynamic Content
+## Challenge #2: manual validdation is boring and error-prone
-Web apps often have dynamic content that changes frequently.
-This makes maintaining baseline images for visual testing a bit of a headache.
+Visual testing is often done manually, which can be time-consuming and error-prone.
+It's easy to miss a visual bug, especially if you're testing on multiple browsers and devices.

 Luckily, Playwright has some great features to help with these challenges, so let’s dig into how it works.

 # A Basic Example

 Let’s start with a simple example to show how easy it is to set up visual testing with Playwright.
-If you want to see all the details, I’ve got a [sample repo](https://github.com/dwwhalen/visual-testing-sandbox) with a basic ToDo app and some Playwright tests to go with it.
+If you want to see all the details, I’ve got a [sample repo](https://github.com/dwwhalen/visual-testing-sandbox) with a basic task tracking application and some Playwright tests to go with it.
 Here’s the first test I wrote:

 ```typescript
 test.beforeEach(async ({ page }) => {